spookyGh0st/beatwalls/README.md

 - Download the binary from the [latest release](https://github.com/spookyGh0st/beatwalls/releases) tab

+- This program works with bookmarks, which are currently only supported by Mediocre Mapper.
+So you need that.
 # BACK UP EVERYTHING

 ## Usage

-This program works with bookmarks, which are currently only supported by Mediocre Mapper.
-Then you simply have to add a bookmark with one or more commands on the timing you want your walls to be. one command consists of
+- you have to add a bookmark with your chosen commands at the Beat you want your walls to be. one command consists of

-___/bw $name $scale $repeatcounCount $repeatGap $PARAMETERS___
+`/bw $name $scale $repeatCount $repeatGap $PARAMETERS`

-check out the examples //LINK Document for more examples
+> check out the [Wiki Page](https://github.com/spookyGh0st/beatwalls/wiki) for some example Usage

-Then just drag whole song folder or a difficulty on the beatwalls.exe File.
+- Then just drag whole song folder on the beatwalls.exe.
+It will automatically create the BeatwallAsset File the first time it is run.
 _(or open it in a cli)_

-__WARNING__ by default this will delete all previous obstacles.
+***WARNING*** by default this will delete all previous obstacles.
 Look at the help page, if you want to keep them

 ### Parameters